Simone Biles: Awards and recognition

-On July 7, 2022, Biles was presented with the Presidential Medal of Freedom, the nation's highest honor given to civilians, by President Joe Biden in a ceremony at the White House.
-She was among a group of 17 honorees, which included Megan Rapinoe.
-She is the youngest person to receive this award.
+On July 7, 2022, Biles became the youngest person to receive the Presidential Medal of Freedom, the nation's highest honor given to civilians.
+She was among 17 honorees, including Megan Rapinoe, honored by President Joe Biden at the White House.

-In December 2023, Biles was named Associated Press Female Athlete of the Year for the third time in her career (2016, 2019, 2023).
-She was also named international female Champion of Champions by L'Équipe for the fourth time in her career after previously winning the award in 2016, 2018, 2019.
+In December 2023, Biles was named Associated Press Female Athlete of the Year for the third time (2016, 2019, 2023) and named international female Champion of Champions by L'Équipe for the fourth time (2016, 2018, 2019, 2023).

-In April 2024, Biles was awarded her fourth career Laureus World Sports Award in the category of Comeback of the Year.
-In July 2024, she was awarded the Best Comeback Athlete ESPY Award.
-Biles was named Sports Illustrated's 2024 Sportsperson of the Year for not only winning three gold medals at the 2024 Summer Olympics, but for also changing gymnastics in the United States and the conversations around athletes in general.
-In August 2024, the International Sports Press Association (AIPS) voted her as the third best female athlete of the past 100 years after Serena Williams and Nadia Comăneci.
+In April 2024, Biles was awarded her fourth Laureus World Sports Award in the category of Comeback of the Year.
+In July 2024, she received the Best Comeback Athlete ESPY Award.
+Biles was named Sports Illustrated's 2024 Sportsperson of the Year for winning three gold medals at the 2024 Summer Olympics, for changing gymnastics in the United States, and altering conversations about athletes.
+In August 2024, the International Sports Press Association (AIPS) voted her as the third-best female athlete of the past 100 years, after Serena Williams and Nadia Comăneci.

-In April 2025, Biles was awarded her fifth career Laureus World Sports Award in the category of Sportswoman of the Year for the fourth time.
-The following month Biles was awarded an honorary doctorate in humane letters from Washington University in St. Louis.
+In April 2025, Biles was awarded her fifth Laureus World Sports Award in the category of Sportswoman of the Year for the fourth time.
+The following month, Biles was awarded an honorary doctorate in humane letters from Washington University in St. Louis.

-At the 2025 ESPY Awards Biles won both the Best Female Athlete ESPY Award and the Best Championship Performance award.
-She was the sixth athlete to win the Best Female Athlete ESPY Award twice.
+At the 2025 ESPY Awards, Biles won the Best Championship Performance award and Best Female Athlete ESPY Award, becoming the sixth person to win the latter award twice.

 Sponsors and endorsements

 Biles signed with the Octagon sports agency in July 2015, which also markets fellow American gymnast Aly Raisman and Olympic swimmer Michael Phelps.
 In November 2015, she announced her sponsorship by Nike.
 On November 23, 2015, she signed a deal to allow GK Elite Sportswear to sell a line of leotards bearing her name.
 Later in 2015, Biles signed a deal with Core Power to become a spokesperson on its Everyday Awesome team of athletes.
 In August 2016, Kellogg's put the Final Five's picture on the Gold Medal Edition of Special berries; the back of the box showed Biles with one of her Rio gold medals.
 After the 2016 Rio games, Biles signed deals to endorse Procter & Gamble, The Hershey Company, and United Airlines.
 In September 2016, Biles became a spokesperson for Mattress Firm's program of supporting foster homes.
 In 2016, Biles signed a deal with Spieth America to create a line of gymnastics equipment, and another to become a spokesperson for Beats By Dr Dre.
 In 2018, she worked with Caboodles to create and market products for women with active lifestyles.
 In April 2021, Biles announced that she was leaving Nike for a new apparel sponsorship with the Gap's Athleta brand.
+In 2023, Biles became a featured athlete on Wheaties cereal boxes.